sergiomafra/pytest/README.md

         def test_fuel(self):
             assert True

-If you mark a class with a marker, all methods of it will be tested
+If you mark a class with a marker and execute a test for that marker, all methods will be tested.
+It is also possible to mark class methods with other markers.

+#### conftest.py
+Everything that is inside conftest.py, will be available through all test files.
+Just need to decorate it as a fixture.

+    vim conftest.py

+Inside the file

+    from pytest import fixture

+    @fixture
+    def do_something():
+        ...
+        return something